leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/input.rst

    Controls how the softness of the low pressure response onset using a gamma curve.

+.. _editors_preferences_input_ndof:

 NDOF
 ====

+These preferences control how a :ref:`NDOF device <hardware-ndof>` interacts with the 3D Viewport.
+These preferences can also be accessed using the :kbd:`NDOF-Menu` button on the NDOF device to open a popup menu to adjust the settings directly from the 3D Viewport.

 Pan Sensitivity
    The overall sensitivity for panning in the 3D Viewport.